joshbrew/gptdocwriter/README.md

 # Rate Limit requests (default 12.5sec for GPT 4 preview, change as necessary, we'll adapt too as rate limits are uncapped)
 gptdocwriter --rateLimit 20

+# Don't clear the thread at the end (default false else it would keep context on the next folder)
+gptdocwriter --keepThread
 ```

 ![cap](./documentation/Capture.PNG)